MS Dhoni led India to victory in the 2007 T20 World Cup

 Joginder Sharma

 Joginder played only four T20Is but has gone down as a hero, bowling the famous delivery that got Misbah-ul-Haq’s wicket in the final that won India the T20 World Cup.
 It was his last delivery ever for India.
-He played 12 IPL games for Chennai Super Kings and is now serving as DSP in Haryana Police.
+He played 12 IPL games for Chennai Super Kings and is now serving as Deputy Superintendent of Police with the Haryana police force.

 Dinesh Karthik